laurencebarker/Andromeda_front_panel/front panel/sketch/andromeda_front_panel/readme.md

-This is the repository for the Andromeda front panel
+This is part of the repository for the Andromeda front panel

-It includes an Arduino sketch for the Andromeda front panel controller.
+This folder is an obsolete Arduino sketch for the Andromeda front panel controller using an Arduino Due processor .
 The newest code and hardware is written for an Arduino Nano Every board.

-There are two sketches here:
-1. The new, intended front panel controller
-2. an interim one, based on Odin code using CAT commands